Hero MotoCorp Q4FY26 Results: Earnings Call Transcript, Analyst Ratings & FY27 Outlook

 *this image is generated using AI for illustrative purposes only.

 Hero MotoCorp has published its audited standalone and consolidated financial results for the quarter and financial year ended March 31, 2026, approved by the Board of Directors at its meeting held on May 05, 2026.
-The results reflect strong top-line and bottom-line growth across both reporting bases.
-Following the results, brokerages have offered mixed assessments — Goldman Sachs and Kotak Securities maintain Sell ratings, while Jefferies has upgraded its stance to Hold, citing improving fundamentals and attractive valuations.
+The company subsequently held its Q4 FY26 earnings conference call on May 06, 2026, hosted by Motilal Oswal Financial Services Limited, with the transcript filed with stock exchanges on May 11, 2026 pursuant to Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Following the results, brokerages have offered mixed assessments — Goldman Sachs and Kotak Securities maintain Sell ratings, while Jefferies has upgraded its stance to Hold.

 Q4FY26 and Full-Year Financial Performance

 Hero MotoCorp reported healthy revenue and profit growth for both the quarter and the full financial year ended March 31, 2026.
-The financial highlights, as published in the company's newspaper advertisement pursuant to Regulations 30 and 47 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, are presented below:
+The financial highlights are presented below:

 Metric: Standalone — Q4FY26 Standalone — FY26 Consolidated — Q4FY26 Consolidated — FY26